 - 1/4 tsp salt

-- 1 1/4 cups high quality gluten free flour (I used Mama's Almond Blend)
+- 1 1/4 cups high quality gluten free flour (SEE NOTES)

 - 1/2 T sugar

-- Blend eggs, milk, water, and melted butter in a blender until smooth.
+- Blend eggs, milk, water, melted butter, and salt on lowest speed in a blender just until smooth (5-10 seconds)

-- Cook until crepe appears to be mostly set but the top is still a bit wet.
-Carefully flip and cook the other side.
-This side will probably only need to cook about 30 seconds since the crepe is mostly done when you flip it.
+- The second side will probably only need to cook 20-30 seconds since the crepe is mostly done when you flip it.

 - When done, remove the crepe to a serving plate and repeat this process with remaining batter.
-Put a piece of waxed paper between the crepes as you remove them from the pan, so they won't stick together.
+Put a piece of parchment or wax paper between the crepes as you remove them from the pan, so they won't stick together.

 - Serve with your favorite topping/filling: Nutella and sliced banana, butter and cinnamon sugar, cream cheese filling with fresh berries, a savory filling, or even just a sprinkling of powdered sugar.